SukkoPera/OpenAmigaVideoHybrid/README.md

 ### Thanks
-- The PCB layout was initially inspired by kipper2k's version of this board.
+- The PCB layout was initially inspired by [kipper2k's Video Hybrid Replacement](http://eab.abime.net/showthread.php?t=68311).
 - This page contains a lot of content translated from [amigawiki](http://www.amigawiki.de/doku.php?id=de:parts:vidiot).
 - [A good tutorial on DAC architectures](http://www.circuitstoday.com/digital-to-analog-converters-da) helped me to get a better understanding of DACs.
 - [This](http://logwell.com/tech/components/resistor_values.html) helped me understand the rationale behind the actual resistor values available on the market.